jsalignon/pasta/docs/tutorials/Liu_Polo_2020.md

 ## Visualization

-Finally, we visualize the correlation data and the timecourse of the age predictions.
+Finally, we visualize the timecourse of the age-effect predictions.

 ``` r
 # Plot predicted age scores over time for the Liu & Polo dataset